badgateway/ketting/readme.md

 var ketting = new Ketting('https://api.example.org/', options);
 ```

-2 keys or `options` are currently supported: `auth` and `fetchInit`.  `auth`
+2 keys or `options` are currently supported: `auth` and `fetchInit`.

-can be used to specify authentication information.
-Support authentication methods are: HTTP Basic auth, OAuth2 Bearer tokens, and OAuth2 managed client.
+`auth` can be used to specify authentication information.
+Supported authentication methods are:
+- HTTP Basic auth
+- OAuth2 Bearer tokens
+- OAuth2 managed client

 Basic example: